top of page

 Many homeowners are interested in going solar but want their photovoltaic system to look sleek.
 Some households are also concerned about the hassle of performing roof work with modules covering the roof.
 Because the design life of solar panels is around 30 years, many homeowners will need to replace their roofs during the lifespan of the solar power system.
 Although all-black solar panels are now widespread, solar shingles can completely conceal the solar panels and avoid the issue of replacing the roof with solar panels.
 So, let's explore solar shingles vs solar panels.

-Regardless of whether you offer solar roof tiles, it is critical to have a basic understanding of solar shingles vs. solar panels to answer customer questions and stay current on trends in the solar energy industry.
+Regardless of whether you offer solar roof tiles, it is critical to have a basic understanding of solar shingles vs solar panels to answer customer questions and stay current on trends in the solar energy industry.

 What Are Solar Shingles?

-Photovoltaic shingles contain solar cells within the roofing material, and they are part of a family of solar energy products called building-integrated photovoltaics (BIPV).
+Solar roof shingles contain solar cells within the roofing material, and they are part of a family of solar energy products called building-integrated photovoltaics (BIPV).
 Depending on the product's design, they can almost completely conceal the solar cells.
 Other solar roof shingle products look different in the sections with solar cells but have a very low profile.

 How Do Solar Shingles Work?

-Solar Shingles vs. Solar Panels
+Solar Shingles Vs Solar Panels

 Let's explore the two photovoltaic technologies side-by-side.